 SANDY BAY REGATTA HISTORY

-The first Sandy Bay Regatta was held on Australia Day 1849 at Dunkley’s Point which is now the home of Wrest Point in Sandy Bay.
+The first Sandy Bay Regatta was held in 1849 at Dunkley’s Point which is now the home of Wrest Point in Sandy Bay.
 The attached cutting from the Courier newspaper printed in Hobart on 3 January 1849 vividly describes Sandy Bay’s first annual regatta from the weather which was “most auspicious”, the sailing and four oared whale-boat races where the personalities of the day sought “relief from pedestrian exercise”, and even the road “conveying parties to the scene of enjoyment”!